dialpad/dialtone-legacy/docs/getting-started/installation.md

 ---
 title: Installation
-description: A quick start guide to adding Dialtone to your project.
+desc: A quick start guide to adding Dialtone to your project.
 ---

 ## Adding Dialtone To Your Project